-Factor D is estimated by using actual MCO encounter data from the Medicaid Management Information System (MMIS) of the Home and Community Based Services waiver service cost and utilization for the Frail Elderly waiver participants.
+Factor D is estimated by using actual MCO encounter data from the Medicaid Management Information System (MMIS) of the Home and Community Based Services waiver service cost and utilization for the Physical Disability waiver participants.
 Actual MCO encounter payments were utilized in order to estimate the state cost of Factor D as part of an all-inclusive capitated payment.
 The MCO encounter data was used to establish the estimated number of users and utilization which was averaged over the three-year period.
-The state utilized most recent cost per unit data at the time the Waiver renewal was prepared to ensure most current cost data was recognized.
+The state utilized the most recent cost per unit data at the time the Waiver renewal was prepared to ensure most current cost data was recognized.
+Factor D' estimates do not include the cost of prescribed drugs that are furnished to dual-eligible under the provisions of Medicare Part D. This is not a Medicaid cost, and it is not paid through the MMIS.

 For the waiver renewal period, there is no annual trending applied to the unit cost for Factor D. The State does not currently anticipate that there will be a significant change in rates over the next five years as the rate adjustments are subject to legislative appropriation.
+It should also be noted that floor rates in Kansas Medicaid are determined by legislative appropriation.